ABOUT

 In working with Shea on the first commission, and allowing ideas to develop in a way that was unencumbered by deadline, budget or patron’s expectation, a process evolved including a long term relationship with the artist and setting the path for all the commissions to follow.
 Undertaking each one-of-a-kind installation in partnership with the artist, the Olivers worked closely and often over long periods of time with the artists, forging close personal relationships.
 The artists are part family, part collaborators and part idols.
 Steve adds, “Great artists are some of the greatest minds in the world.”

 The Olivers describe their adventures at the ranch, and with the artists, not so much as “collecting art”, but as “collecting experiences.”
 The Olivers have pursued this unique passion for over 25 years, their only direction to the artists has been that they “respond to the land.”
 Both Steve and Nancy share decision-making in the choice of artists, followed by Steve’s role as “studio assistant” in construction.
-Later Steve serves as a “tour guide”, leading a two-and-a-half-mile walk for each visiting group, recounting the stories of each installation along the way.
-These tours, along with original performance works in the tower now drive the Oliver Ranch philanthropic engine.

 Oliver Ranch Foundation